boltlabs-inc/zkchannels-spec/tezos/implementation-considerations.md

 - _Timing attacks on closes after adversarial merchant aborts_.
 The zkChannels protocol provides _cryptographic_ unlinkability if a merchant aborts during a customer payment.
 That is, the customer is always able to close using information that the merchant cannot, from the content of the close, use to link a channel to a particular aborted payment.
 However, this does not prevent _timing attacks_.
 Implementations should therefore consider mechanisms to avoid trivial trivial timing attacks in this case, such as by including a random delay interval before closing a channel after an aborted payment.

+# Security Comments

 - _Optimizing merchant storage_.
 A merchant may periodically drop closed channels from memory, but must not naively drop any information from their revocations database.
 In order to re-initialize this database, the merchant would have to stop processing payments and close all their channels at the same time.

+- _Self delay values_.
+The parties must agree on the values used for on-chain transaction timeouts.
+If global defaults are used across all of a merchant's channels, these should be set to relatively large values, thereby allowing all parties sufficient time to respond even in the presence of periodic network failures.
+If parties wish to specify channel-specific delay values, these must be set in accordance with each party's risk tolerances: the customer should choose the self-delay period of `expiry` and the merchant should choose the self-delay period of `custClose`.